meeshkan/unmock-webextension/README.md

 ### Get in touch

-- Learn more about unmock, your favorite tool for developing with APIs: https://unmock.io/
+- Learn more about unmock, your favorite tool for developing apps with third-party APIs: https://unmock.io/

 - Email us: dev@meeshkan.com